Special Considerations for Recreation Opportunities on Public Lands

 - Camping is allowed on all public lands unless posted otherwise.
 Camping is limited to 14 days in any one location.
 Camp sites must be moved at least 30 air miles after 14 days.

 - Most of the public lands are remote with few, to no, facilities.
 Users should carry their own drinking water, food, first-aid supplies, tools, etc.

 - Off-road vehicle use is allowed on public land areas designated as open.
 Vehicle use may be restricted for various reasons in certain areas and will be posted as either limited or closed to off-road vehicle use.

 - All off-highway vehicles (OHVs) must be registered in the state of Colorado.
 You must purchase a Colorado OHV registration regardless if they are registered in another state.

-- As of July 1, 2008 the Colorado Division of Wildlife (DOW) and other state law enforcement officers will be able to enforce motorized vehicle restrictions on public lands.
+- As of July 1, 2008 the Colorado Parks & Wildlife (CPW) and other state law enforcement officers will be able to enforce motorized vehicle restrictions on public lands.

 - Use legal firewood only for campfires (no firewood with nails, screws, or other metal hardware).
 Gather only dead and down wood.

 - All campfires must be properly extinguished when unattended.